 There’s no stopping Christine!
 She plans to continue her fundraising for us throughout 2021 with a coffee morning or afternoon tea to celebrate her achievements, and also hopes to take part in our Walk for Hope and Starlit Trail.

 Charlotte von Sicard, Wessex Cancer Support’s Regional Community Manager, says:

 Christine should be incredibly proud of her achievements – I know we all are at Wessex Cancer Support.
 Covid-19 impacted our fundraising massively this year, but Christine has refused to let it stand in her way, even after she had to postpone her Thames Path challenge.
 In the worst of times, we see the best of people, and Christine is a shining example of someone who goes above and beyond to help those who really need it.
 We’ve been following her blog where she posts her training and fundraising progress and it’s really inspired us.
 During these challenging times I can honestly say on behalf of everyone that the charity supports that we really do appreciate every penny.
 Thank you, and good luck for your challenges in 2012 Christine!

 Follow Christine’s challenges on her Just Giving page.

 You can make a difference to the lives of local families living with cancer by fundraising with us.Click here to find out how!

-I love walking, so I manage to combine getting out in the countryside and being with friends with the opportunity to raise funds for Wessex Cancer Trust who give to so many.Christine Weller
+I love walking, so I manage to combine getting out in the countryside and being with friends with the opportunity to raise funds for Wessex Cancer Support who give to so many.Christine Weller